 Flavonoids

-Flavonoids are natural polyphenolic compounds gotten from grape skins, stems and seeds.
-They are found in high concentrations in red wine, acting as powerful antioxidants while contributing to the wine’s color, aroma and mouthfeel.
-Anthocyanins, flavonol and tannins are all flavonoids which are thought to protect against cardiovascular disease.
+Flavonoids are natural polyphenolic compounds found in grape skins, stems and seeds.
+Present in high concentrations in red wine, they contribute to the wine’s color, aroma and mouthfeel.
+Anthocyanins, flavonols and tannins are all types of flavonoids, each playing a distinct role in the structure and character of the wine.

 See Also